December-ways 1864 | Dawn to Noon | Cupola

 :00

-The listener is bedded down in a depression in the forest floor, the sleeping site of another animal since passed on.
+The listener is bedded down in a depression in the forest floor, the abandoned sleeping site of another animal since passed on.
 They barely stir but enjoy an interval of solitude, the flow of a destinate existence, in currency with winds, birds, thoughts…

 August-soundways | Evening | Harvest

-The mower is turning his scythe, c. last decade (J PF112)
+The mower is tuning his scythe, c. about 1884 (Fr1649n)

 According to the Snell meteorological record, in August the median temperature was 70.8º F, with a low of 54.8º F and a high of 98º F. Stratus clouds frequently covered the sky, altering occasionally with cumulostratus and nimbus.
 A little over four inches of rain fell, and winds, though light, often changed direction—NW + N 28; SW + S 19; SE + E 39; NE + N 14.
 The quiet weather of June and July extended into August, with the Snell’s record reporting 22 days—Aug.
 2, 4, 8, 9, 10, 11, 12, 14, 15, 16, 18, 19, 20, 21, 23, 24, 25, 26, 28, 29, 30, 31—without perceptible meteorological sounds.
-Of the remaining days, five were marked by a curtain of light rains—Aug.
+Of the remaining days, five were marked by curtains of light rain—Aug.
 5, 6, 17, 22, 27—and the remaining three—Aug.
 1, 3, 7—by thunderstorms.
 On August 9, the record noted, “Sun visible, but no shadows, noon,” and throughout August the weather is often described as fair but smoky.

 :16